wutka/scheml/README.md

 separate int and double versions, although this could change in the future because the return type is always bool.

+### `equals?`
+Unlike the `=` comparison function, the `equals?` function can test the equality of any two objects.
+It just uses the Java equals method to compare the object, but the simple expressions in Scheml, as well as the abstract data types, all implement the Java equals method.

 ### `min max min. max.`
 The `min` and `max` functions pick the minimum or maximum of two ints (or two doubles for min. and max.).